Search published articles

 Abstract

-"Islamic centers" are one of the most important symbols of the presence of Muslims in non-Muslim countries and are very important in terms of identity.
-Also, on the other hand, these centers are considered the cultural representative of the Muslim community in the public opinion of the host society.
-Therefore, how they are designed is of particular importance.
-The aim of this research is to find principles for the design of Islamic centers that will lead to the preservation and strengthening of the identity of Islamic culture and the improvement of coexistence with the host communities.
+“Islamic centers” are among the most important symbols of the presence of Muslims in non-Muslim countries and hold significant identity value.
+They also act as cultural representatives of the Muslim community in the eyes of the host society.
+Therefore, their design is particularly important.
+This research aims to identify principles for designing Islamic centers that help preserve and strengthen Islamic cultural identity while improving coexistence with host communities.

 Page 1 from 1